hirotake111/oidc-provider-typescript/README.md

 - ISSUER - URL for OIDC server itself
 - REDIS_URL - URL for redis server
 - USER_CREATION_ALLOWED - set any value if you want to allow user to create an account
+- REDIS_CONNECTION_TLS - set any value if you want to connect to Redis server over TLS

 ### Run docker containers